Parvathakkar2003/PRODUCT_INVENTORY/README.md

-# Product Inventory Management System
+# Product Inventory Management System (FastAPI + React)

-A full-stack **Product Inventory Management System** built using **FastAPI** for the backend and **React** for the frontend.
+A full-stack **Product Inventory Management System** developed using **FastAPI** for the backend and **React.js** for the frontend.
-This application allows users to manage products efficiently with CRUD operations and a clean user interface.
+This application enables users to perform CRUD operations on products with a clean UI and RESTful API architecture.

 ---

 ## 🚀 Features

-- Add new products
-- View product list
-- Update existing products
-- Delete products
+- Create, read, update, and delete products
-- RESTful API using FastAPI
+- RESTful APIs built with FastAPI
-- React-based frontend
+- Interactive frontend built with React
 - Database integration using SQLAlchemy
 - CORS enabled for frontend-backend communication
+- Clean and modular project structure

 ---